Inclosure act: History

 With legal control of the land, landlords introduced innovations in methods of crop production, increasing profits and supporting the Agricultural Revolution; higher productivity also enabled landowners to justify higher rents for the people working the land.
-In 1801, the Inclosure (Consolidation) Act was passed to tidy up previous acts.
-In 1845, another General Inclosure Act instituted the appointment of Inclosure Commissioners, who could enclose land without submitting a request to Parliament.

-The powers granted in the Inclosure Act 1773 of the Parliament of Great Britain were often abused by landowners: the preliminary meetings where enclosure was discussed, intended to be held in public, often took place in the presence of only the local landowners, who regularly chose their own solicitors, surveyors and commissioners to decide on each case.
+The powers granted in the Inclosure Act 1773 (13 Geo.
+3. c.
+81) of the Parliament of Great Britain were often abused by landowners: the preliminary meetings where enclosure was discussed, intended to be held in public, often took place in the presence of only the local landowners, who regularly chose their own solicitors, surveyors and commissioners to decide on each case.
 In 1786 there were still 250,000 independent landowners, but in the course of only thirty years their number was reduced to 32,000.

 The tenants displaced by the process often left the countryside to work in the towns.
 This contributed to the Industrial Revolution – at the very moment new technological advances required large numbers of workers, a concentration of large numbers of people in need of work had emerged; the former country tenants and their descendants became workers in industrial factories within cities.

-A poem from the 18th century reads as a protest against the inclosure acts:
+The Inclosure (Consolidation) Act 1801 (41 Geo.
+3. (U.K.) c.
+109) was passed to tidy up previous acts.
+The Inclosure Act 1845 (8 & 9 Vict. c.
+118) instituted the appointment of Inclosure Commissioners, who could enclose land without submitting a request to Parliament.